 Wei River

 Schematic Depiction Gansu Province and Districts.
-This Map conveniently depicst the 3 zones of Topography and Climate : The green and wet south, the arid central section of the Hexi Corridor and the Desert West with Dunhuang Oasis.
+This Map conveniently depicts the 3 zones of Topography and Climate : The green and wet south, the arid central section of the Hexi Corridor and the Desert West with Dunhuang Oasis.

-running down from the High North near Lop Nur and Dunhuang, wedging between two mountain ridges and bending around the Heights of the Qinghai Plateaux to descend down and end at Lanzhou.
+The middle section of Gansu Province, or the "throat of China" is formed by a high plateaux running down from the High North near Lop Nur and Dunhuang, wedging between two mountain ridges and bending around the Heights of the Qinghai Plateaux to descend down and end at Lanzhou.
 This section is dry and arid and often windy, and consist of barren graveled lands and salt lakes.
 Rivers, formed by melting waters from nearby mountains cut across the plain, but waters rapidly flow downstream to end up in the Yellow River near Lanzhou.

 The Last and Third Zone is found in the Far West where for centuries and ages the small City of Dunhuang, the "Blazing Beacon", forms the last Oasis and Bastion of Civilization in an otherwise bleak desert-like Landscape.
 In the West the gravel is met by the ever shifting Sands of the Taklamakan Desert creating a mix of fast rivers, small oasis, high sand dunes and flat wastelands.
 Sand storms are frequent here, especially in the spring months.
 In Summer Temperatures soar to staggering and unhealthy heights.
 If you intend to travel these parts on your own account, come well prepared, or else become the "Pisang" (Roasted Banana).
 The climate here is pure desert, harsh day and night during most of the year and often potentially lethal.